Top 12 Great Pyrenees Questions Revealed Here

 Great Pyrenees questions tend to follow a certain pattern, and over time a “Top Twelve” list has emerged.
 And it really doesn’t matter where you are.

-We take our Great Pyr, Gus to the Carp Farmers Market, near Ottawa, every Saturday where he is met by hundreds of people and yes, just like Club members in Southern Ontario and elsewhere, these are the Great Pyrenees questions that we are most often asked.
+We used to take our Great Pyr, Gus to the Carp Farmers Market, near Ottawa, every Saturday where he was met by hundreds of people and yes, just like Club members in Southern Ontario and elsewhere, these are the Great Pyrenees questions that we were most often asked.

 So, since everyone wants to know about these big dogs, you may want to know as well.